webplatform/docs/css/properties/list-style-image/index.md

 }}
 }}
 {{Notes_Section
-|Usage=The property has limited positioning options for the background image, and in some circumstances doesn’t work at all in IE.
-So it has become a far more common practice to simply set a background image on the list items.
-|Notes====Remarks===
-When the image is available, it replaces the marker that is set with the [[css/properties/list-style-type|'''list-style-type''']] marker.
+|Usage=When the image specified in the value is available, it will replace the market set by 'list-style-property'.

-If the left margin of the list item is set to 0 using one of the [[css/properties/margin|'''margin''']] properties, the list-item markers do not show.
+'none' is the default value and it's only useful in case you have nested list-item elements and you want to stop inheriting the value from the parent list.
 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification